-That said, Hyperoptic broadband is actually very competitively price compared to their big rivals - there's more on that below - and to further encourage potential customers, they usually have some kind of introductory deal available.
+Surprisingly, Hyperoptic broadband is actually very competitively priced compared to their big rivals and to further encourage potential customers, they usually have some kind of introductory deal available.

 At the time of writing, those offers include the following:

-So as well as offering seriously ultrafast broadband with download speeds of up to 1Gb per second, Hyperoptic also has a couple of slightly more affordable, "standard fibre" connections available as well, of up to 20Mb and up to 100Mb.
+As well as offering a seriously ultrafast 1Gb package, Hyperoptic also has a couple of slightly more affordable, "standard fibre" connections available, of up to 20Mb and up to 100Mb.

 Here's a quick summary of their main broadband deals, including Hyperoptic's phone service with evening and weekends calls: